 http://www.magnumphotos.com/Package/2K1HRG6N46IZ An Image that Changed Everything.
 Such beautiful work to be done.

 http://www.maryellenmark.com/index.html Mary Ellen Mark.
 (March 20, 1940 – May 25, 2015).
 Pick up your camera and start shooting.
-It doesn’t matter what.
+It doesn’t matter what you shoot.
+It doesn’t matter if you’ve never picked up a camera before in your life.
 If you need help getting started, don’t be afraid to ask.
 If you want to build a body of work, everything else is an excuse.
 She got it.
 Magnificently.
 I ❤ Indian Circus.
 R.I.P.

 http://www.lensculture.com/articles/norma-i-quintana-circus-a-traveling-life Circus Chimera.
 10 years.
 She gets it: physical reality is what makes it beautiful.
 Dirt.
 Sweat.
 Chalk.
 Paint.
 Scales.
 Feathers.
 BIrd Boys.
 That gesture and those eyes.
 What she calls that purposeful grace.

 http://www.nytimes.com/interactive/2014/10/03/magazine/01-brown-sisters-forty-years.html?_r=0 40 portraits in 40 years.
 So much gentle protection of each other as they grow older.
 So much directness in their beautiful beautiful faces.
 [04/18 – And so incredibly too bad that Nicholas Nixon is such a self-important fool.
 Asking your students to analyze photographs of your own penis doesn’t somehow make you ‘boundary pushing’ or extra-ordinarily talented.
 What it makes you is an *sshole whose juvenile narcissistic behavior deserves to be rewarded by having your job handed directly to somebody equally talented and significantly more self-aware.
 Ick.]